benasja/Wariden-Showcase/README.md

 # Wariden

-A focused fitness and health companion inspired by ‘warrior in a garden’.
+A focused fitness and health companion.

 ---